KyohagiErika/FileDir/README.md

 # FileDir
 C is a powerful programming language for operating and interacting with the Window OS.
-In C, we can directly run window commmands (normally use in cmd, powershell or terminal) by the `system(char *command)` function.
+In C, we can directly run window commands (normally use in cmd, powershell or terminal) by the `system(char *command)` function.
 Thus, we can take its advantage to easily manipulate folders and files.
 This homemade library is dedicated to provide you some simple operations that implement the idea above.

 ##### Project Structure
 My project supplies you the **FileDir** library as well as a demo project to show you how to use it.
 If you use **DevC++** IDE, you can open the `.dev` file to understand the stucture of each one.